 Master’s Degree Programme in Inequalities, Interventions and New Welfare State

 The Master’s Degree Programme in Inequalities, Interventions and New Welfare State is a cross-disciplinary, international study programme.
-It is located in the INVEST Research Flagship Centre at the Department of Social Research, Faculty of Social Sciences, and utilises its world-class social and behavioural scientists for educating students.
+It is located in the INVEST Research Flagship Centre at the Department of Social Research, Faculty of Social Sciences at the University of Turku.
+We utilise our world-class social and behavioural scientists for educating students.
 This makes the programme unique both in Finland as well as in Europe at large.

 About this degree